-Two Types of Gum Diseases
+Two Types of Gum Diseases: Gingivitis and Periodontitis

 Periodontitis is the second type of gum disease.
 Not only does this affect the gum tissue, but it attacks the bony support of the tooth.
-If left untreated over many years, the bone will slowly be destroyed.
-Sooner or later, the teeth will loosen and fall out or will need to be removed.
-With gum disease, there are no obvious symptoms.
+If left untreated over time, the bone will slowly be destroyed.
+Sooner or later the teeth will loosen and fall out or they will need to be removed.
+With gum disease there are no obvious symptoms.
 It can progress over many years until finally the teeth become loose.
 At this point, nothing can be done to stop it.

 Gum Disease Diagnosis

-Pockets that measure less than 3 millimeters (about 1/8”), are tight against the teeth, and have pink tips are considered healthy.
+Pockets that measure less than 3 (about 1/8”) or less millimeters, fit tight against the teeth, and have pink tips are considered healthy.
 That is if no bone loss appears on X-rays.
-Unhealthy pockets that measure on a scale from 3 to 5 millimeters indicate signs of disease.
+Unhealthy pocket depths from 3 to 5 millimeters indicate early signs of disease.
 At this point, the tarter that develops on your teeth begins to go below the gum line.
-There is also is evidence of bone loss.
-Pockets that exceed 5 millimeters results in receding gums and a greater amount of bone loss.
+There could also be evidence of bone loss.
+Pockets that exceed 5 millimeters will result in receding gums and there is a greater amount of bone loss.

 Gum Disease Treatment

-If your gums have receded from your teeth and there is evidence of bone loss, a basic cleaning will not be effective in removing the tarter deep below the gum line.
-At this point, you will need to have a non-surgical treatment called scaling and root planing (SRP).
-When using this method this enables us to scrape the tarter and plaque from above and below the gum line and smooth the rough spots on the teeth where germs and bacteria collect.
+At Paradise Ridge Dentistry, we offer a non-surgical treatment called scaling and root planing (SRP).
+Upon numbing the gums, the treatment enables the hygienist to scrape the tartar and plaque from above and below the gum line and smooth the rough spots on the teeth where germs and bacteria collect.
 Bacteria is one of the contributors to gum diseases.
 After an SRP has been completed the teeth should have a smooth, clean surface allowing the gums to naturally reattach to the teeth.